 #3.
 Swim and Cliff Jump in Ammoudi Bay

-One of our favorite experiences in Oia (and honestly on our entire Greek Island Hopping trip) was swimming in Ammoudi Bay, a small fishing port tucked at the bottom of the cliffs.
-It’s a bit of a hike down (and back), but 100% worth it.
+One of our favorite experiences in Oia (and honestly our entire Greece trip) was swimming in Ammoudi Bay, a small fishing port tucked at the bottom of the cliffs.
+It’s a bit of a hike down (and back up), but 100% worth it.

 To get there, you’ll walk down a long set of steep steps that start near the castle ruins.
 Some people opt to ride donkeys down, but I don’t personally recommend it.